manoshiraha19/Secure-Tomorrow-SDG-16/README.md

 <center><img src="https://www.un.org/sustainabledevelopment/wp-content/uploads/2015/12/english_SDG_17goals_poster_all_languages_with_UN_emblem_1.png"></center>

-## Secure Tomorrow's Contribution to SDG 16 : Peace, Justice and Strong Institutions
+## Secure Tomorrow's Contribution to SDG 16: Peace, Justice, and Strong Institutions

 The Secure Tomorrow project aligns with Sustainable Development Goal 16 (SDG 16) - "Peace, Justice, and Strong Institutions."
 SDG 16 aims to promote peaceful and inclusive societies, provide access to justice for all, and build effective, accountable, and inclusive institutions at all levels.